-You will also be invited to attend Governor Groups and other Governor/Trust meetings and are expected to participate in member and public meetings/events and in order to make direct contact with members and the public.
+You will also be invited to attend Governor Groups and other Governor/Trust meetings and in order to become more effective in the role of Governor, are expected to participate in Governor Training and Development Sessions in addition to member and public meetings/events, which will help you to build relationships and become more confident at making direct contact with attending members and the public.
+Governors are also asked to take part in effectiveness and performance self-assessments (via regular Governor questionnaires).